ietf-wg-cellar/matroska-specification/notes.md

 ### Track Ticks

-Elements in Segment Ticks involve the use of the `TimestampScale Element` of the Segment and the `TrackTimestampScale Element` of the Track to get the timestamp in nanoseconds of the element, with the following formula:
+Elements in Track Ticks involve the use of the `TimestampScale Element` of the Segment and the `TrackTimestampScale Element` of the Track to get the timestamp in nanoseconds of the element, with the following formula:

     timestamp in nanoseconds =